 - DMA’s focus on military-specific issues: the defence secretary and the CDS will have to work out the division of responsibilities, and that would not be an easy task for overlaps are inevitable at the departmental level and may require political intervention to resolve.
-Once decided, the Allocation of Business Rules will have to be amended.

 - Greater investment in Artificial Intelligence (AI): The application of AI technology is likely to lend itself to tanks and artillery systems, as is visibly evident from the vigorous pursuit of AI by China’s People’s Liberation Army.

-- Changing the civil-military balance: if done correctly, it will address some of the grievances of the Armed Forces pertaining to their status vis-a-vis the civil services.
+- Changing the civil-military balance: If done correctly, it will address some of the grievances of the Armed Forces pertaining to their status vis-a-vis the civil services.
 For example, A civil service recruit becomes a district magistrate in six years but an army recruit gets independent charge only after 18 years of service.

 - Promoting jointmanship: With information, cyberspace and space becoming military domains already, the jointness which is required surpasses merely getting the groups in uniform together.